 Join us for our next webinar focused on BTKi’s with Dr. Matthew Davids on Tuesday, June 28th; registration is here.

 The first treatment for most CLL patients is “Watch and Wait” or “Active Observation” or as patients often call it, “Watch and Worry”.
 It is at first glance one of the most counter-intuitive concepts in CLL management.
 With many types of cancer early detection is critical with the prognosis getting worse with more advanced stages of the disease.
 That is the whole philosophy behind regular PAP smears, mammograms, colonoscopies, PSA and skin check: try to catch the cancer early.

 But in CLL until a study reported in 2019 that for asymptomatic high-risk patients, early intervention with ibrutinib improved progression free survival and time to next treatment, there were no data showing that earlier treatment at the time of diagnosis helped in any way.
 There are two main reasons for this lack of benefit:

 - Until recently, all treatment options were either relatively toxic or ineffective.

 - Some patients will never need treatment so treating early only exposes them to toxicities with no benefits.

-Even with the recent positive trial, the role for early intervention approach is controversial.
+Even with the positive trial in 2019, the role for early intervention approach is controversial.
 Why take a medicine for years that you may never need and has not yet been shown to improve overall survival when taken early?
 Is taking it when needed just as good?
 Outside of a clinical trial, watch and wait is still the smart option but more trials are in progress using novel agents in high-risk patients such as those with del 17p.